Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Launch the EC2 instances with an IAM role attached Include a user data script that uses the AWS CLl to create and attach security groups that only allow an allow listed source IP address range inbound.
 Use Amazon Inspector to scan the instances for known software vulnerabilities, and AWS Trusted Advisor to check instances for CIS Benchmarks compliance
 - [x] Launch the EC2 instances with an IAM role attached Include a user data script that creates a cron job to periodically retrieve the list of bad IP addresses from Amazon S3, and configures iptabies on the instances blocking the list of bad IP addresses Use Amazon inspector to scan the instances for known software vulnerabilities and CIS Benchmarks compliance.

 ### A Security Engineer noticed an anomaly within a company EC2 instance as shown in the image The Engineer must now investigate.
-What e causing the anomaly.
+What is causing the anomaly.
 What are the MOST effective steps to take lo ensure that the instance is not further manipulated while allowing the Engineer to understand what happened?

 ![Question 137](images/question137.png)

-- [ ]  Remove the instance from the Auto Scaling group Place the instance.
-Within an isolation security group, detach the EBS volume launch an EC2 instance.
-With a forensic toolkit and attach the E8S volume to investigate.
+- [ ]  Remove the instance from the Auto Scaling group Place the instance within an isolation security group, detach the EBS volume launch an EC2 instance with a forensic toolkit and attach the E8S volume to investigate.
-- [x] Remove the instance from the Auto Scaling group and the Elastic Load Balancer Place the instance.
-Within an isolation security group, launch an EC2 instance.
-With a forensic toolkit, and allow the forensic toolkit image to connect to the suspicious Instance to perform the Investigation.
+- [x] Remove the instance from the Auto Scaling group and the Elastic Load Balancer Place the instance within an isolation security group, launch an EC2 instance with a forensic toolkit, and allow the forensic toolkit image to connect to the suspicious Instance to perform the Investigation.
-- [ ] Remove the instance from the Auto Scaling group Place the Instance.
-Within an isolation security group, launch an EC2 Instance.
-With a forensic toolkit and use the forensic toolkit imago to deploy an ENI as a network span port to inspect all traffic coming from the suspicious instance.
+- [ ] Remove the instance from the Auto Scaling group Place the Instance within an isolation security group, launch an EC2 Instance with a forensic toolkit and use the forensic toolkit imago to deploy an ENI as a network span port to inspect all traffic coming from the suspicious instance.
-- [ ] Remove the instance from the Auto Scaling group and the Elastic Load Balancer Place the instance.
-Within an isolation security group, make a copy of the EBS volume from a new snapshot, launch an EC2 Instance.
-With a forensic toolkit and attach the copy of the EBS volume to investigate.
+- [ ] Remove the instance from the Auto Scaling group and the Elastic Load Balancer Place the instance within an isolation security group, make a copy of the EBS volume from a new snapshot, launch an EC2 Instance with a forensic toolkit and attach the copy of the EBS volume to investigate.

 ### A security engineer needs to configure monitonng and auditing for AWS Lambda.
 Which combination of actions using AWS services should the security engineer take to accomplish this goal?
 (Select TWO)